PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-08 11:16:16
+Last updated: 2024-04-08 11:16:51
-Random Quote: You don't parley when you're on the back foot.
-We'll strike a blow back first. - Thomas Shelby
+Random Quote: You think you've lost everything?
+You have no idea! - Kim Wexler